Sahilll94/Temperature-Converter/README.md

 # Temperature-Converter
-Temperature Converter Website: A responsive web application using HTML, CSS, and JavaScript to convert temperatures between Celsius, Fahrenheit, and Kelvin in real-time
+Temperature Converter: A dynamic web app built with HTML, CSS, and JavaScript.
+Convert temperatures between Celsius, Fahrenheit, and Kelvin with real-time updates.
+User-friendly interface for seamless temperature conversion